nikolailevshakov/scenario-examples-courses/Docker/networks/step1/text.md

 <br>

-Make a request to app-1 from app-2:
+Send get request to app-1 from app-2:

 <br>